-Wake County mother from prison: "I did not conspire with my son to kill his father"
+Wake County mother from prison: 'I did not conspire with my son to kill his father'

 Those investigators quickly built a case and charged both Tammy and Steven Franklin.

-Tammy Franklin says after nearly a year in jail, her son decided to take the plea deal to get out of jail.
+Tammy Franklin said that after nearly a year in jail, her son decided to take the plea deal to get out of jail.

 She says she was told if she didn't take the deal she was offered, her son would be brought back into the case and her daughter, who hadn't been charged, could face charges too.